 Child Care Provider — Arlington, NY

-Provided child care for several families after school, weekends, and during school vacations.
+Provided child care for several families after school, on weekends, and during school vacations.

 AWARDS & ACHIEVEMENTS